 Undergraduate Researchers

-I am not currently hiring new undergraduate researchers (updated Nov 2025).
-I will announce the next round of hiring here (the lab website) and in the department “This Week at DNS” emails.
+[Updated April 2026] One to three new undergraduate researchers will join the lab for Summer 2026.
+I will announce the next round of hiring here (the lab website), through the Department of Natural Sciences announcements, and via email.
 If you’d like to receive a direct email alerting you when the next round of applications open, you can sign up here: https://forms.gle/Vtdw345KDQJViSU49.
 Thanks for your interest in the lab, and please reach out to me via email as you have any questions.
 You can find more information about the lab below.

 About the Lab